The untold story behind ‘Mode’ magazine, the ‘Vogue’ for plus-size women in the ’90s

 Imagine this: An issue of Vogue with a plus-size model front and center on the cover.
 Inside, there are only ads featuring plus-size women.
-The editorials, which are high-fashion and shot in exotic locations, are filled with plus-size women as well.
+The editorials, which are shot in exotic locations, are filled with plus-size women as well.
 Ads are from designers and brands that cater to women who are a size 12 or larger.

 There’s not a magazine like that now, despite body positivity being an outright movement, but there was a magazine like that in 1997.